deistence-maker/ethereum-loans-Complete-Guide/README.md

 Crypto lending continues to evolve, and ETH-backed loans remain a key part of this ecosystem

-## If you want a bitcoin loan built to survive crashes, check out CryptaLend:
+## If you want a bitcoin loan built to survive crashes, check out CryptaLend: CryptaLend focuses on borrower safety and transparent crypto lending structures.

 ---